Children, Youth & Families

 Youth Group students help to design the group's activities and plans for the year, and so while most weeks we will gather at 10am, there may be weeks where we take field trips, have weekend events, or meet up for meals.

 Unlike church school for younger students, Youth Group lessons are chosen through student-interest and engaging in lived-faith opportunities.
-Youth Group is led by Youth & Young Adult leader Rachel Barton and Youth Assistant Rory Razon.
+Youth Group is led by co-leaders Rev. Rachel Barton and Rory Razon.